 George Ellis is one of Australia’s most talented conductors, composers and orchestrators.
 His extensive academic training in conducting, composition and arranging, in Australia and overseas has given him the opportunity to partake in some amazing projects.

 In 2004, he worked for the Athens Olympics, preparing the Millennium choir for the ceremonies.
-George has also presented a variety of concerts conducting in Paris, London, Amsterdam, Brussels, New York, Boston Philadelphia, Washington DC, Los Angeles, Athens, Kuala Lumpur and Jakarta.
+George has also presented a variety of concerts conducted in Paris, London, Amsterdam, Brussels, New York, Boston Philadelphia, Washington DC, Los Angeles, Athens, Kuala Lumpur and Jakarta.

 He recently spoke to GCT about his love of music and connection to his Greek heritage.